-- Identify current participation levels and future trends influencing outdoor recreation infrastructure requirements; - Identify and describe existing outdoor recreation opportunities in the Moreton Bay region; - Identify specialist outdoor recreation activities which may have a broader catchment area and identify provision of these within South East Queensland (SEQ); - Identify gaps in the existing and planned provision of outdoor recreation opportunities; - Identify potential opportunities for partnerships in outdoor recreation provision; - Identify solutions that resolve the provision gaps for outdoor recreation; and - To minimise negative impact on rural, private and public areas from unregulated use.
+- identify current participation levels and future trends influencing outdoor recreation infrastructure requirements; - identify and describe existing outdoor recreation opportunities in the Moreton Bay region; - identify specialist outdoor recreation activities which may have a broader catchment area and identify provision of these within South East Queensland (SEQ); - identify gaps in the existing and planned provision of outdoor recreation opportunities; - identify potential opportunities for partnerships in outdoor recreation provision; and - identify solutions that resolve the provision gaps for outdoor recreation. - To minimise negative impact on rural, private and public areas from unregulated use.

-Potential directions will be considered based on their ability to find the balance between community expectations, sustainability, environmental and cultural values and access to natural areas for recreation purposes.
+Potential directions will be considered based on their ability to find the balance between community expectations, sustainability, environmental values and access to natural areas for recreation purposes.